nachmore/QuipInTabs/README.md

 ### Development Setup

-If you want to touch the protocol handler, or just debug in a more authentic space I recommend packaging the app (see above) and then in an `Administrator` cmd window (or with `gsudo` fort he last step):
+If you want to touch the protocol handler, or just debug in a more authentic space I recommend packaging the app (see above) and then in an `Administrator` cmd window (or with `gsudo` for the last step):

 ```
 src> cd qit-win32-x64\resources